Birzeit Brewery

-Birzeit Brewery, known for its signature Shepherds Beer, is a Palestinian microbrewery founded in 2013 in the town of Birzeit, 7.5 kilometers to the north of Ramallah, by Alaa Sayej, a member of the local Palestinian Christian community.
-Though the Brewery was established in 2013, it only began commercial sales of its signature line, called Shepherds Beer, in July 2015, due to challenges associated with operating in the State of Palestine while under the ongoing Israeli occupation.
-It is the second craft brewery to be established in Palestine after the Taybeh Brewery.
+Birzeit Brewery, known for its signature Shepherds Beer, is a microbrewery founded in 2013 in the town of Birzeit, Palestine, 7.5 kilometers to the north of Ramallah, by the Sayej brothers, members of the local Palestinian Christian community.
+Though the Brewery was established in 2013, it only began commercial sales of its signature line, called Shepherds Beer, in July 2015, due to challenges with operating in Palestine while under the ongoing Israeli occupation.
+It is the second craft brewery to be established in the State of Palestine, after Taybeh Brewery.

 History

 Though established in 2013, Birzeit Brewery only began commercial sales of its signature line, called Shepherds Beer, in July 2015 due to challenges associated with operating in the occupied West Bank and importing equipment and supplies through Israel, including unpredictable delays in acquiring permits.

 Birzeit also faced licensing issues with the Palestinian Authority, which initially rejected the design of its beer bottle label featuring the drawing of a shepherd on the premise that it was a depiction of Jesus and thus blasphemous.
 It took Sayek three months to persuade the authorities otherwise.

 In 2016, Birzeit decided to remove a booth it had set up at the Birzeit heritage festival following criticism from a local Muslim preacher for promoting alcohol consumption.
 The brewery withdrew to avoid controversy, but later organised its own event, the first Shepherds Beer Festival, in the town.

-This became an annual event, and the second annual Shepherds Beer Festival, hosted by the brewery in August 2017 in Beit Sahour, a Palestinian Christian suburb of Bethlehem, drew 7,000-8,000 visitors across two days.
+This became an annual event, and the second annual Shepherds Beer Festival, hosted by the brewery in August 2017 in Beit Sahour, a Palestinian Christian suburb of Bethlehem, drew 7,000—8,000 visitors across two days.
 It has been held in August again each year ever since.

 As of 2017, the local permitting hurdles faced by the business had been overcome and Shepherds Beer was being sold in both the Palestinian territories and Israel, and being exporting to Italy and Chile.